I conduct research in four, interrelated areas:

 War, peace and secular ways of living

 My own research considers religion, nonreligion and secularity in relation to war, peace and violence (see War, Peace and the Secular).
-I am the author of the first book to explore these relationships empirically and theoretically: Secular War: Myths of Religion, Politics and Violence (see Publications).
-In my second book, I analyse how young, “secular” Jewish Israelis understand the role of ethno-religious nationalism in the Israeli-Palestinian conflict (see Current Research).
+I am the author of the first book to explore these relationships empirically and theoretically: Secular War: Myths of Religion, Politics and Violence.
+In my second book, Religion, War and Israel’s Secular Millennials: Being Reasonable?
+I analyse how young, “secular” Jewish Israelis understand the role of ethno-religious nationalism in the Israeli-Palestinian conflict (see Publications and Current Research).

 How do Western policymakers understand Islam?
 How has this evolved since September 11th?
 Conversely, what do Muslims in the Middle East and the West think about Western government attitudes towards Islam?